davidwilliamriley/tracer-dash/README.md

 # CheckPoint

-**A Plotly Dash-based Technical Project Management and Systems Engineering Management Application**
+**A Plotly Dash-based Systems Life Cycle Process Management Application**

 ## Project Description
 Objective is to provide a Complete, Efficient, Robust and Resilient Network.